Groonir/PiracySources/README.md

 Some Links here point to project websites which should be self-explanatory to use.
 Links pointing to Github pages usually contain a releases button where you can download the latest software releases.
 When Torrenting, it is recommended to ue a vpn to hide your ip.
 Vpns are often mismarketed as a cure-all which isnt true.

-Before trying out something new, do some research to protect yourself.
+Before trying out something new, do some research to shield yourself.

 🅿️ is used when the software shown is proprietary.
 Websites as services do not count.